 Income tax refunds

 In bankruptcy, your income tax refund becomes a post-acquired asset.
 Bankruptcy trustees are required to collect this, take their fee, and send it to the creditors.

 When filing a consumer proposal, your income tax does not form an asset of your estate and so don’t get sent to creditors.
 Because of this, you get to keep it.
 You can use this to pay down your consumer proposal or faster or pay off any other debts you may have.

-Verdict: Although this isn’t a major issue, it can determine whether or not filing a proposal or a bankruptcy makes sense.
+Opinion: Although this isn’t a major issue, it can determine whether or not filing a proposal or a bankruptcy makes sense.

 The risks of filing bankruptcy really have nothing to do with when you actually file.
 They all have to do with what can potentially happen to your life after you file.
 As mentioned above, if your income changes you could end up paying more than originally thought.
-There are also post-acquired assets – Any post-acquired asset, during the term of bankruptcy, is subject to seizure by the Trustee.
+There are also post-acquired assets – Any post-acquired asset, during the term of bankruptcy, may be subject to collection by the Trustee.
 These are items like income tax refunds, inheritances, gifts, lottery winnings, etc.

 The biggest risk, however, is in the event the cost of your bankruptcy increases due to your income increasing (or a post-acquired asset you wish to retain but have to pay for).
 The risk is that you are not able to pay the required amount of money during the term of your bankruptcy.
 If this occurs your bankruptcy will be extended and you will be bankrupt longer.
 Further compounding the negative impacts.